muni127/Twitter-Scraper/README.md

 # Twitter-Scrapper
-Scrape and stream Twitter for content matching the search query provided.
+Scrape and stream realtime Twitter for content matching the search query provided.
 No api authentication required.